Sondahl.com

 If you do find a burned out section of element, remember to put kilnwash over it before putting in the new element.
 This will prevent a hastened repeat burnout, caused by the metal residue which still conducts some electricity.

 If you want to roll your own elements or buy premade ones: Duralite still sells the bare Kanthal A-1 wire.
 Duralite in Connecticut custom rolls elements (860-379-3113).
-Current prices for 16 gauge wire are 19.50/lb.
-There's a minimum 25.00 order, so I ordered two pounds.
+I ordered two pounds.
 That will make, as I recall, about 6 elements for my old Crusader kiln .
 If you send them all the pieces of your old element, they will size and price it for what they would make, or tell you what how long to make yours.
 Then it's a question of using a rod the right length, and winding the wire on compactly.
 Duralite has for the asking a photocopy of info on resistance per foot per gauge of wire, etc. I've used a welded crank and steel rod (with a slot cut in the end to hook the wire in to start.
 Lately I've used a variable speed drill with rod stuck through a hole in mounted wood to stabilize it.
 It would help to have one person run the drill and another to guide the wire.
 The ends are fairly easy if you use loop ends-- tougher if they're supposed to be just tight twists.

 When you're ready to put in the new elements, clean the channel thoroughly of bits of old element and dust.
 A lot of kilns use little pins in each corner to hold the element in place.
 I don't like them much--most elements come sagging out of the middle flat areas, not the corners.
 I just use them in problem areas (see insulating brick repair)